identance/ios-sdk/README.md

 let verification try = Verification(configuration: configuration)
 ```

+It is recommended to create a new `Verification` object each time you want to start a verifaction process.
 Then you need to get the `VerificationViewController` object, setup its delegate and present it.

 ```swift
 let verificationController = verification.verificationViewController()